 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Egg muffins like this are a great breakfast for low-carb eating plans, and they’re also perfect for the South Beach Diet.
-You can see other ideas for Egg Muffins, including some vegetarian ones in my post about Egg Muffins Revisited Again.
+Green Chile and Cheese Egg Muffins are a great breakfast for low-carb or Keto eating plans, and they’re also perfect for the original South Beach Diet.
+You can see other ideas for Egg Muffins, including some vegetarian ones in my post about Keto Egg Muffins (Master Recipe).